ctcl-bregis/ctclsite-content/pages/projects/wbpc/pc_pbt.md

 #### CPU Cooler
 At first, an included AMD Wraith Stealth cooler was used.
 Due to noise and cooling concerns, a Cooler Master Hyper 212 EVO V2 was later installed with one of the extra case fans taking place of the included fan.

-As of May 23, 2024, CPU temperatures often reach 50-55 celsius on heavy workloads such as compiling large amounts of Rust crates (ctclsite-rust uses 395 as of 1.7.0).
-It is likely that not enough thermal paste was used.
+As of September 27, CPU temperatures often reach 50-55 celsius on heavy workloads using all CPU threads such as compiling code.

 #### Case Fans
 Four 120mm Protechnic Magic MGT12012ZB-W25 fans were found on eBay.
 Three were installed on the case while one was used for the CPU cooler.

-These fans are highly effective but are loud.
-If I decide to, I may switch the fans for ones that are more quiet and use the fans in servers or other projects.

 #### Case
 As described in the first section, the case was chosen for its small size, low cost and lack of a side window.